 BrandOps Consultancy

-A team tweaks the messaging.
-A campaign heads off in a slightly different direction.
-Sales starts describing the offer one way, marketing another, product another still.
+A team tweaks the messaging, a campaign heads off in a slightly different direction, or sales starts describing the offer one way while marketing and product quietly pull it somewhere else.

 This is not just a branding issue.
-It is an operational one.
+It is an operational one that shows up through the brand.

 Brand drift usually has very little to do with talent or intent.
 Most of the time, it shows up because the business has grown faster than its ability to keep the brand aligned.